-If you prove you can cover this financially instead of buying an auto insurance policy, just know that you’ll be spending thousands of your own cash to do so.
+If you prove you can prove financial responsibility instead of buying an auto insurance policy, just know that you’ll be spending thousands of your own cash to do so.

 You don’t have to have auto coverage, but the idea of that makes us shudder.
-We hope you’ll buy the minimum and then consider adding even more to protect yourself from hefty bills after an accident.
+We hope you’ll buy the minimum and then consider adding additional coverage to protect yourself from hefty bills after an auto accident.
 Here’s what you can buy:

 - Collision Coverage – If your car gets banged up, this insurance can help pay for it.